Thinking about an LA to San Diego road trip?

 Lunch

 There are so many lunch options that I do not know where to start.
-Places such as North Shore Poke Co. and Session Sandwiches are great.
+Places such as North Shore Poke Co. and Sessions West Coast Deli are great.
 And, of course, eating at Duke’s is a classic

-Hitting Pacific City, a shopping and dining complex in front of the of the water, for lunch is one of my favorite things to do.
-I like Simmzy’s, Bear Flag Fish and the Aussie pies.
+Hitting Pacific City, a shopping and dining complex in front of the water, for lunch is one of my favorite things to do.
+I like Simmzy’s, Bear Flag Fish, and The American Dream.

 Afternoon